-Garbage Bin Companies: Boost Recycling By Getting People Engaged!
+Garbage Bin Companies: Boost Recycling And Get People Engaged!

 Garbage Bin Companies: At waster – we are always promoting new ideas and best practise to help businesses achieve the dual objectives of boosting recycling and reducing their costs.
 The good news is that the two objectives generally go hand in hand.
 From our experience – one of the biggest obstacles to boosting recycling is not the availability of services but resistance by people – i.e. they are not interested in recycling or see it as worth the effort.
 In today’s blog – we are starting a series on how to engage your staff and ensure that your recycling is maximised.